catie-aq/sido-ML_inference_docker_fastAPI/README.md

 # sido-ML_inference_docker_fastAPI
-minimal code to create an api for ML model inference
+my minimal template to create an api for ML model inference (then use docker to deploy or systemctl)